-Overall responsibility for risk management within the College rests with the Principal as Accounting Officer, together with the Governing Body, with the Audit Committee providing assurance to the Board.
+Overall responsibility for risk management within the College rests with the Principal as Accounting Officer, together with the Governing Body, with the Audit Committee providing assurance to the Board regarding the effectiveness of the arrangements which are in place.
 The Senior Leadership Team scores and tracks the likelihood and impact of risks on a termly basis noting any mitigation or action to be taken.
 The Risk Register is maintained at management level with assurance provided to Corporation Committees.
 The process is reviewed once per term by the Audit Committee.
 All Audit Committee meetings consider risk as a standing agenda item and regularly reviews both the Risk, Register, Risk Assurance Map and Risk Management Policy, together with various risk related reports provided by the External and Internal Auditors.
 "Fraud" is also a standing item on the Audit Committee meeting agendas.
 Further information relating to risk has been included in the Principal Risk and Uncertainties section of this Annual Report.
 The Board also places reliance on the Search and Governance Committee which monitors and reviews risks relating specifically to governance, in addition to its responsibilities relating to good governance practice, such as effective succession planning.